 high level of professionalism.

-the Governor meet his goals for boards to be reflective of the full
+the Governor meet the goals for boards to be reflective of the full

 geographic and human diversity of our state.

-Those interested in serving on the Oregon Workforce
+Those interested in serving on the Workforce and Talent Developmet Board should

 1. Review the information on the Oregon Boards and Commissions

-2. Completes and submits the Interest Form on the How to Apply page.
+2. Complete and submit the Interest Form on the How to Apply page.

 Please note if you are a applicant representing a business, you must also obtain and submit a

 letter of nomination from a business or trade association.